kikiyani/tryhackme-cyber-fundamentals/Tooling Try hack me summary.md

 ***LINUX PRIV ESCALATION***
 This room is a walkthrough of different linux priviledge escalation techniques you can use.
-The very first one i came across was services that are misconfigured meaning can be easily be run a root the attacker can run them as root and exploit this leading to gaining fulla ccess of the machine. task 2: It was about the weak file permissions, file names shadow in etc had global read permissions hence i could access the password hash for the root user and save it another text file, next i used john the ripper password cracking CLI tool to get the root password and the hash that was used.the vulnerability of the vm here was that the /etc/shadow file was world readable. task 3 and 4: we were given writeable /etc/shadow and /etc/passwd hence by generating a hash for our own new password and replacing the hash of the root in the file with our generated hash, we were able tp log in as the root user.
+I was provided with a vulnerable VM and had to exploit the vulnerabilities in it.
+Starting with weak file permissions: readable and writeable /etc/shadow and /etc/passwd files.
+I also came across and learnt about sudo and cron jobs.
+Among which cron jobs, was entirely a new concept for me.
+I also played around with SUID/SGID, files that had the S bit and how they can be exploited.
+Then, comes my favourite one, password and keys.
+In which, we exploited vulnerabilities related to passwords in command, or config files, or keys hidden in root. lastly, also dealt with NFS, in which concept or root squashing was explored.